rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 **Notes**

 * Success is an HTTP 2xx.
 Any other status or network error triggers retry.
-* With infinite retries and a down endpoint, local queues will grow until disk is full.
+* With infinite retries and a down endpoint, CDC queues will grow until disk is full.
 Set limits or monitor free space.

 ### Example full config